tripleee/SmokeDetector-wiki/Commands.md

  - `fpu` or `falseu` - Marks a reported post as false positive and adds the poster to the whitelist.
  - `ignore` - Makes SmokeDetector ignore a reported post.
  - `delete`, `del`, `remove` or `gone` - Deletes a message of SmokeDetector.
+ - `postgone` - If a reported post is gone, but the user is still there, use this command. `postgone` edits out the post link.

 # Silent mode